neilenns/mobiflight-docs/content/guides/wasm-module/wasm-reinstall/_index.md

 ## Verify the installation

 Launch Microsoft Flight Simulator and MobiFlight.
-Once flight simulator loads to the main screen, MobiFlight will update to show the active simulator connection in the status bar.
+Once the flight simulator loads to the main screen, MobiFlight will update to show the active simulator connection in the status bar.

 {{< screenshot image="wasm-ok.png" title="Screenshot of the main MobiFlight window with the sim status menu open and a green checkmark next to WASM Module (MSFS)." >}}